eilbecklab/phenotipsbot/README.md

 Updates the properties of the patient from the values in the patient object.
 Only properties that exist in both the patient object and on the server are updated.

+#### set_collaborator(patient_id, collaborator_num, collaborator_obj)
+Sets the collaborator's name and level of access. 'xwiki:XWiki.' is automatically added to the collaborator's username.

 #### set_file(patient_id, filename, contents)
 Uploads and attaches a binary file to a patient.
 See also